Electronics, Defence and Security Systems

 - Must have been a permanent UK resident for a minimum of the past five years in order to meet security requirements

 We usually hold Assessment Centres around the UK, as part of the application process.
-However, due to the Coronavirus COVID-19 pandemic, assessments will now take place as video interviews.
-Candidates will be sent individual invitations via email or text with full details in due course.
+However, due to the Coronavirus COVID-19 pandemic, assessments took place as video interviews.

 Frequently Asked Questions about our graduate programme